bryceg/Owin.WebSocket/README.md

         {
            //Handle the message from the client
            //json = Encoding.UT8.GetString(message.Array, message.Offset, message.Count);
-           //IUse Json.Net to deserialize the json
+           //Use something like Json.Net to read the json }
-        }
     }